jds64/hmcc/README.md

 `hmcc` is a wrapper for the Autocode Halo MCC API.

-This module uses `async/await` and provides a simplistic layer to access JSON data from Halo Waypoint.
+This module uses `async/await` and provides a simplistic way to access JSON data from Halo Waypoint.
 This data is available on the web at 343's [Halo Waypoint Service Record](https://www.halowaypoint.com/en-gb/games/halo-the-master-chief-collection/xbox-one/service-records/players) web-app.

 ## Getting Started